XSS3cut10n3r/My-NSA-Codebreaker-2025/task4.md

 dynamically linked, BuildID[sha1]=69d0667eed34a355fc78fbe68a7eed42897947c1, stripped
 ```

-Loading this unpacked payload into IDA Pro revealed the true functionality.
+Loading this unpacked payload into IDA revealed the true functionality.
 The payload's `run()` function showed an interesting pattern:
 ```c
 unsigned __int64 run()
 {